This policy explains how we collect, use, store, and protect your personal information when you interact with Project Access.

 You have:

 You may contact our Data Protection Lead about all issues related to this Policy, your personal data and to exercise your rights under Data Protection laws.
-You must make the request in writing specifying the nature of your request.
-All such written requests should be sent to hi@projectaccess.org
+Requests must be made in writing and sent to support@projectaccess.org.

-You can exercise your rights to erasure at any time by contacting us at hi@projectaccess.org.
-We will however have to retain your name so that we can record the fact that you do not want us to retain information about you.
+You can exercise your right to erasure at any time by contacting us at the same email address.
+We will, however, retain your name solely to record that you do not want us to keep further information about you.

-If you feel that the processing of your personal data is not in line with our data protection obligations, you can complain to our lead data protection supervisory authority:
+If you feel that the processing of your personal data is not in line with our data-protection obligations, you can complain to our supervisory authority:

 Information Commissioner’s Office